 Pivoting Away from China

-Through his campaign, Trump voiced strong opposition against Obama-led Trans-Pacific Partnership (TPP), while labeling the North American Free Trade Agreement (NAFTA) a disaster.
+Through his campaign, Trump voiced strong opposition against Obama-led Trans-Pacific Partnership (TPP), while labelling the North American Free Trade Agreement (NAFTA) a disaster.
 He has also suggested that he would renegotiate or reject other US international commitments.

 In particular, he has threatened to use 35-45% import tariffs (although currently Trump’s team has been floating a 10% tariff) to force some countries, particularly Mexico and China, to change what he calls their “unfair trade practices”.
 Indeed, he is likely to press talks on trade practices, while forcing Beijing to enforce intellectual property rights.